 As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors as of the date of each option grant, with input from management, considering our most recently available third-party valuations of common stock, and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 Our common stock valuations were prepared using an option pricing method, or OPM, which used market approaches to estimate our enterprise value.
 The OPM treats common stock and preferred stock as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
-Under this method, the common stock has value only if the funds available for distribution to stockholders exceeded the value of the preferred stock liquidation preferences at the time of the liquidity event, such as a strategic sale or a merger.
-A discount for lack of marketability of the common stock is then applied to arrive at an indication of value for the common stock.
+Under this method, the common stock has value only if the funds available for distribution to stockholders exceeded the value of the preferred stock is then applied to arrive at an indication of value for the common stock.
 In addition to considering the results of these third-party valuations, our board of directors considered both objective and subjective factors, including:

-the prices at which we sold preferred stock and the superior rights and preferences of the preferred stock relative to our common stock at the time of each grant;

-- the progress of our research and development programs, including the status of preclinical studies and planned clinical trials for our product candidates; - our stage of development and our business strategy; - · external market conditions affecting the biotechnology industry, and trends within the biotechnology industry; - our financial position, including cash on hand, and our historical and forecasted performance and operating results; - the lack of an active public market for our common stock and our preferred stock; and - the likelihood of achieving a liquidity event, such as an initial public offering or a sale of our company in light of prevailing market conditions.
+- the prices at which we sold preferred stock and the superior rights and preferences of the preferred stock relative to our common stock at the time of each grant; - the progress of our research and development programs, including the status of preclinical studies and planned clinical trials for our product candidates; - · our stage of development and our business strategy; - · external market conditions affecting the biotechnology industry, and trends within the biotechnology industry; - · our financial position, including cash on hand, and our historical and forecasted performance and operating results; - · the lack of an active public market for our common stock and our preferred stock; and - the likelihood of achieving a liquidity event, such as an initial public offering or a sale of our company in light of prevailing market conditions.